Entries Tagged 'Protecting Content' ↓

 Primary Login is predictable, and you (the DAP Admin) control where they go right after they login.

-So if your blog post is showing in its entirety, then….
+If your blog post is showing in its entirety in your feed, then….

 1) You may not have protected the post in DAP at all, so it’s an unprotected post, which will (and should) show up in your feed